 Chambers’ Principal Objectives are:

 Briefs received into Chambers are only handled by the clerks and the barristers assigned to individual cases, sensitive items are held in a safe to which access can be gained only by the clerks.
-Faxes and emails are received by the clerks in the clerks’ room and are only made available to Counsel involved in the case.
+Emails are received by the clerks in the clerks’ room and are only made available to Counsel involved in the case.

 Instructing Counsel: Standard Contractual Terms

-With effect from 31 January 2013 Chambers has adopted the Bar Council’s Standard Contractual Terms to govern its business relationship with instructing solicitors in privately funded cases.
+With effect from 31 January 2013 Chambers has adopted, as its terms of business, the Bar Council’s Standard Contractual Terms to govern its business relationship with instructing solicitors in privately funded cases.

-When you contact 4 Brick Court to book Counsel, you will be advised if the barrister of your choice has an existing commitment and whether you wish to use an alternative Counsel.
-The size of Chambers, having some thirty plus Members specialising in family work and a smaller team dedicated to Criminal and Civil work, means that we can provide a breadth of expertise in each of our specialist areas.
-The issue of continuity is important to all, and Counsel will not be changed after they have been booked, unless this is unavoidable and agreed with the client.
+When you contact 4 Brick Court to book Counsel you will be advised if the barrister of your choice has an existing commitment and whether you wish to instruct alternative Counsel.
+We are a chambers consisting of 37 barristers and two pupils practising exclusively in family work which means we provide depth and breadth of expertise across the spectrum of family law.
+The issue of continuity of Counsel is important so the selected barrister will not be changed once they have been booked unless this course of action is unavoidable and, in any event, must be agreed in advance with the professional client.

 Barristers can now be instructed directly by members of the public.
 However there are still some restrictions in the type and methods of work that can be done on this basis.
 Not all barristers in 4 Brick Court accept work directly from members of the public.
 If a member of the public wishes to progress this further, they should contact the Managing Clerk.